 I know you feel me on this one.
 You buy a bag of unripe avocados and it seems like they never ripen until BAM! they ripen all at once.
 It’s more than you can eat at once.
 What to do?

-Avocados are a fruit that freezes exceptionally well, probably due to the healthy fats.
-They are great thawed and used as you would fresh avocados.
+Avocados are a fruit that freezes exceptionally well, probably due to the healthy fats. ( When frozen, they make a tasty avocado banana smoothie like the one below. )

 Once avocados have ripened sufficiently, they can be placed directly in the fridge where they will stay good for a few days longer.
 Unripe avocados can also be refrigerated and brought out to the counter to ripen at room temperature.

-You can freeze avocados in halves, slices, or cubes.
+Just like you can freeze leafy greens, you can also freeze avocados in halves, slices, or cubes.
 The important thing to remember is to give them a quick dip in acidulated water or toss then with fresh lemon juice.
 This will help prevent oxidation, i.e. turning brown.